EGOT: Robert Lopez

-In 2014, Robert Lopez became the twelfth person to win all four awards, the first Asian American, the youngest at age 39, and the first to achieve the feat in just under 10 years.
+In 2014, Robert Lopez became the twelfth person, the first Asian American and the youngest (at age 39) to win all four awards.

 American songwriter Robert Lopez (born 1975) received his fourth distinct award in 2014.
 Between 2004 and 2022, he received a total of 12 awards.
 He is the first Filipino and Asian to achieve this feat.
 He is the youngest winner (39 years, 8 days) to receive all four awards in competitive categories, as well as, at the time, the fastest to complete his qualifying run of EGOT wins (9 years, 8 months).
 His second series of wins set a new shortest interval of 7 years, 8 months (June 27, 2010 Emmy through March 4th, 2018 Academy Award) until 2024 when both Benj Pasek and Justin Paul topped this record with a qualifying run of 7 years and 7 months.

 Lopez is the first person to win each EGOT award twice.
 As of 2025, he is one Oscar away from becoming the first triple EGOT winner as well.
 He is currently the only winner to have two of each EGOT award in competitive categories, as Mel Brooks' second Oscar in 2023 was a special award.
 His first two Emmys were Daytime Emmys, followed by a Primetime Emmy in 2021 for WandaVision.
 He is the only EGOT recipient to follow a Daytime Emmy win with a subsequent Primetime Emmy win.

 Lopez received his Grammy Award for The Book of Mormon in collaboration with fellow EGOT winner Scott Rudin (among others), making them the first pair of EGOT winners to co-win the same award.
 Lopez is also the first person to have won the Oscar last, a prize he shared then, and again in 2018, with his wife Kristen Anderson-Lopez.
 As of 2024, Kristen Anderson-Lopez lacks only a Tony to achieve EGOT status in her own right.